sergenp/sergenp.github.io/_posts/2019-03-04-hackerrank-node-at-head.md

   - algoritma
 title: Hackerrank - Insert a Node at the Head of a Linked List
 ---
-##  Hackerrank - Insert a node at the head of a linked list
+##  Hackerrank - Insert a Node at the Head of a Linked List

 Linked listi önceki gönderimde göstermiştim.
 ![linked_list.jpeg]({{site.baseurl}}/images/linked_list/linked_list.jpeg)